|ATCA’s Executive Officer and Board

 Quantification of individual suffering and despair is difficult, equally so is the value of returning that individual to a fulfilling and productive place in our society.
 The wholistic approach offered by TCs leads to significant improvement in many areas of individual functioning.
 Success is also difficult to quantify – abstinence or reduction in drug consumption, shift from illegal to legal drug use, adoption of safe usage practices, improved work performance, reduced criminal activity, improved interpersonal relationships, increased self-esteem are all legitimate areas of success and all areas targeted by TC programs as part of a harm minimisation approach.

-TCs have always provided some integration services, over the last few years there has been a greater emphasis on re-integration and continuing after-care programs.
-TCs provide a range of aftercare services, including half-way houses.
+TCs have always provided integration services, however, over the last few years there has been a greater emphasis on re-integration and continuing after-care programs.
+TCs provide a range of continuing care programs, including half-way houses and outreach services.
 Programs also foster links with self-help programs, and/or run programs for ex- residents.
 As TCs have evolved to meet demand and increase their range of services, staffing within TCs has also changed.
 TCs now employ multidisciplinary teams, including AOD workers, psychologists, medical personnel, social workers, group therapists, vocational trainers, teachers, sports instructors, childcare workers and family support workers.
 Staffing structures in TCs includes within the range of qualified staff, members who have themselves also completed a TC program.
 Staff members who bring with them the experience of recovery provide strong role models for residents in treatment and hope in the recovery process.

-ATCA launched its own ‘Quality Assurance Peer Review’ system some years ago in order to maintain and improve treatment standards within the TC.
+ATCA launched its own ‘Quality Assurance Peer Review’ system many years ago in order to maintain and improve treatment standards within the TC.
 The nature of the TC means that as part of their daily operation all agencies have in place client grievance procedures and structures which provide checks and balances to staff and which protect client’s rights and provide TCs with a model of ‘best practice in management and client protection and rights’.
-In September 2009, the ATCA launched the National Standards for Therapeutic Communities (Alcohol and other Drug) and Therapeutic Communities Training Package.
-The project is seen as part of an overall development of national standards for alcohol and other drug agencies, and as such will fit within a National Framework.
+In September 2009, ATCA launched the National Standards for Therapeutic Communities (Alcohol and other Drug) and Therapeutic Communities Training Package.
+The project was seen as part of an overall development of national standards for alcohol and other drug agencies, and as such will fit within a National Framework.

 - Develop a common language which will facilitate effective relationships with all jurisdictions (federal, state and territory).